Protect Our Native Vultures

 - Fake effigies can be effective, and tend to be more cost effective, easy to acquire, and durable than vulture carcasses (Avery & Lowney, 2016).

 Lastly, we encourage our community to educate themselves on the value of vultures.
-Doing so may be the best means of avoiding human-wildlife conflict.
 In this spirit, we’ve included a complete list of our references below.

 How can I help Native Vultures?